fredrick-nadar/proj2/READme.md

 # New project and this project was created from local system
+hello everyone